Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

 \subsubsection{Datasets}

-The proposed method \footnote{https://github.com/houjingyi-ustb/discover\_PLF} is evaluated on two typical time series forecasting tasks, i.e., long-term series forecasting and stock trend forecasting.
+The proposed method\footnote{https://github.com/houjingyi-ustb/discover\_PLF} is evaluated on two typical time series forecasting tasks, i.e., long-term series forecasting and stock trend forecasting.

 For long-term series forecasting, we conduct experiments on 6 public datasets: (1) The ETTm$_2$ \cite{DBLP:conf/aaai/ZhouZPZLXZ21} dataset records a 7-dimensional feature including oil temperature and loads of an electricity transformer every 15 minutes.
 (2) The Exchange \cite{DBLP:conf/sigir/LaiCYL18} dataset includes the daily exchange rates of 8 countries.
-(3) The \href{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}{ECL} dataset collects the hourly electricity consumption from 321 customers.
-(4) The \href{http://pems.dot.ca.gov}{TrafficL} dataset includes hourly transportation data describing the road occupancy rates collected from 862 sensors.
+(3) The \href{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}{ECL} dataset collects hourly electricity consumption from 321 customers.
+(4) The \href{http://pems.dot.ca.gov}{Traffic} dataset includes hourly road occupancy rates collected from 862 sensors.
 (5) The \href{https://www.bgc-jena.mpg.de/wetter}{Weather} dataset reports 21 meteorological indicators (i.e., air temperature, humidity, etc.) every 10 minutes from a weather station.
-(6) The \href{https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html}{ILI} dataset contains records of ratios of patients who get influenza-like illness every week.
-We follow the standard protocol that chronologically splits the ETTm$_2$ dataset into training, validation, and test sets by the ratio of $7:1:2$ and other datasets by the ratio of $6:2:2$.
-The horizon lengths are set to $H \in \{96, 192, 336, 720\}$ for the first 5 datasets, and $H \in \{24,36,48,60\}$.
+(6) The \href{https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html}{ILI} records weekly ratios of influenza-like illness patients.
+We follow standard protocols, chronologically splitting ETTm$_2$ into training, validation, and test sets by the ratio of $7:1:2$ and other datasets by the ratio of $6:2:2$.
+The horizon lengths are set to $H \in \{96, 192, 336, 720\}$ for the first 5 datasets, and $H \in \{24,36,48,60\}$ for ILI.
 For the evaluation, we use the mean absolute error (MAE) and the mean squared error (MSE) metrics.